Podcast: Play in new window | Download

 Case in point: my husband purchased some trash bags that I could smell.
-I asked him if he knew that he bought bags with fragrance and he showed me the box clearly marked “unscented.”
-He had tried, but because of this clever trick on the label, his purchase was not a success.
+I asked him if he knew he bought bags with fragrance and he showed me the box marked “unscented.”
+He had tried, but because of this clever trick on the label, his purchase was unsuccessful.

-The frustrating thing is, I know beyond a shadow of a doubt I can smell these bags and it smells like perfume.
+The frustrating thing is that I know beyond a shadow of a doubt I can smell these bags, which smells like perfume.
 I can also feel a particular sensation when I breathe too close to those bags.
-The explanation for this is simple, yet complex.
+The explanation for this is simple yet complex.
 They are treated with a “masking” fragrance.

-In fact, unless you have an ultra-sensitive sense of smell, or multiple chemical sensitivities you may not be able to detect the poison that is laced throughout these products.
+Unless you have an ultra-sensitive sense of smell or multiple chemical sensitivities, you may not be able to detect the poison that is laced throughout these products.
 Of course, you can search the ingredients list of cosmetic products, cleaners, and personal hygiene products looking for the offenders, but it can be difficult to decipher.

 If you are like many consumers, you might not smell anything at all because your sense of smell is already inundated with all the fragrances in the products you use every day.
-But just because you can't smell it, doesn't mean it's not causing you and the people around you harm.
+But just because you can’t smell it doesn’t mean it’s not causing harm to you and the people around you.
 Most people become desensitized to the fragrance they wear every day.
 Now you know why some people wear “too much” of their favorite scent.

-That is also a problem, along with plug-in and spray the room type fresheners, cleaners laden with fragrance to make people believe they have achieved “clean” when what they have done is polluted their space.
-Yes, polluted, because these chemicals ARE toxic.
+That is also a problem, along with plug-in and spray the room type fresheners, and cleaners laden with fragrance to make people believe they have achieved “clean” when what they have done is polluted their space.
+Yes, polluted because these chemicals ARE toxic.

 Phthalates in fragrance

-Masking fragrances are full of toxic phthalates, which in simple terms helps plastic be plastic.
+Masking fragrances are full of toxic phthalates, which in simple terms, help plastic be plastic.
 “These endocrine-disrupting “plasticizer” chemicals are everywhere in modern society.
-EWG helped get several of them banned in children's toys, but they are still widely used chemicals that pollute almost everyone's bodies.”
+EWG helped get several of them banned in children’s toys, but they are still widely used chemicals that pollute almost everyone’s bodies.”
 1

 Phthalates are typically found in personal care and household items as one of the fragrance ingredients used as carriers to help make the scent last longer.
 The same thing that makes them work as a carrier also works against us, making it easy for phthalates to enter the human body once applied to the skin.